Yacht Maker the Italian Sea Group Says Extra‑budget Costs Tied to Internal Bypass Scheme

 By Elisa Anzolin

-TISG said the out-of-budget costs sustained so far had drained its cash, forcing it to delay wage payments by eight days until it secured a 25 million euro ($29 million) emergency loan from its majority shareholder and CEO Giovanni Costantino.
+TISG said the out-of-budget costs sustained so far had drained its cash, forcing it to delay wage payments by eight days until it secured a 25-million-euro ($29 million) emergency loan from its majority shareholder and CEO Giovanni Costantino.

-The CEO has also engaged with the owners of the yachts currently under construction in an attempt to recover the extra contract costs, it said in a statement.
+The CEO has also engaged with the owners of yachts currently under construction in an attempt to recover the extra contract costs, it said in a statement.

-Shares in TISG fell 5% by 1256 GMT.
+Shares in TISG fell 3.6% by 1508 GMT.

-TISG, reported a 10% drop in revenue in the first nine months of 2025, to 262 million euros, with a 15% decline in core profit.($1 = 0.8533 euros)
+TISG reported a 10% drop in revenue in the first nine months of 2025, with a 15% decline in core profit.($1 = 0.8533 euros)

 Extra-budget costs arose due to a scheme where some staff bypassed spending controls on contracts, leading to budget overruns.